MoWobbler/AntiAfk/README.md

 Not done yet, help wanted

 To do:
   - Basic testing.
-Right now I get a warning when players are kicked
+Right now I get an exception when players are kicked
   - Optimization
   - Prevent players from bypassing with a water pool?
+  - Change the timings around
+  - remove "You are now afk" messages

 Config options:
   - Minimum_tps: Afk players will only be kicked if tps is less than this value